-Golf is an individual sports skill course.
+An individual sports skill course.
 The emphasis of this course is in the instruction and practices of beginning golf techniques and skills.
 The student will be introduced to the rules, strategy, scoring, and safety aspects needed to enjoy the game of golf.
 Lab Fee: \$50.00